Ghent University Hospital Nobel I

 Speedy prefab solutions

-Since the new building needs to go up quickly, only the load-bearing core will be cast in situ.
-The rest of the building will be constructed using prefabricated components.
-Not only is this quicker, it also means that the entire building and the facade can be constructed by just two parties.
+Given the tight timeline for the new building, only the load-bearing core was cast in situ.
+The rest of the building is constructed using prefabricated components.
+An added advantage of this is that the entire building and façade were constructed by only two contractors.

 “It’s not every day that you’re asked to design a building whose interior functions are still largely unknown and which also has to become a landmark.
 But it all worked out great!”